If you want to improve your website’s ranking in the search engines, one of the first pages you should target is your Contact page.

 These five things will help draw Google (and therefore your customers) to your website – like bees to a honey pot.
 Happy optimising!

-(Of course if you are struggling to find the time to do this small task – which can radically improve your search engine results – or don’t know what an “Alt Text” field is, for example, then contact Front Page Web Writing for help today.)
+(Of course if you are struggling to find the time to do this small task – which can radically improve your search engine results – or don’t know what an “Alt Text” field is, for example, then contact Front Page SEO for help today.)